namtoki/English/stock/01_framework.md

   - `I tend not to` remeber my dreams. (たいてい)
   - `I tend to` eat a lot when I' nervous. (ついついしちゃう)
   - `I` usually `end up getting` fast food. (ついついしちゃう)
+  - In my family, we `always` eat turkey `on` Thanksgiving and have ham `for` Christmas.
+- 一般的に
+  - It's `a custom to` take off your shoes before entering a Japanese Home.
+  - In Japan, it's `traditional to` visit a shrine during the first few days of the new year.
+  - On Valentine's Day, in Japan girls `are supposed to` give chocolates to the guys.
+  - Dolphins `are supposed to` be intelligent.
+  - Crossing your legs is `unacceptable` in business situations in Japan, but it's `acceptable` in other countries.
+  - Japanese men `no longer` wear their hair in topknots.
+  - The custom of tipping might `die out` because of digital payments.
+- 予定
+  - What time are we `supposed` to be there?
+  - What time are we `going` to be there?
+  - It's `supposed` to snow tonight.
+  - I'm not `supposed` to be here.
+  - I shouldn't be here.
+  - You `were supposed` to do the dishes tonight.

 Opinion
 -------